-In the work that I do, I advocate open access to knowledge and the use of open source and free software and tools.
-As social scientists, our research is based on engagement with societies, communities, institutions, and individuals who deserve access to the raw data and research we create together.
-Knowledge and the authority to interpret what we know should not stay locked in an ivory tower.
+In all of the work that I do, I advocate open access to knowledge and active knowledge exchange between academia and local communities.
+Knowledge and the authority to interpret what we know should not stay locked in an ivory tower — our academic research is based on engagement with societies, communities, institutions, and individuals, and we have a responsibility to share the knowledge we create together in order to open it up for debate and critique.
 As Communications Director at the Oxford Human Rights Hub, I help to make human rights scholarship freely accessible to global audiences.
 I’m also proud to be part of the knowledge activism campaign Whose Knowledge?, which works to center the knowledge of marginalized communities on the web and raise awareness of the digital exclusions that keep the majority of the world from participating fully in digital knowledge creation and curation.
-My goal is to make as much of the raw data for all my current and future research projects as possible available under Creative Commons licenses.

-I received my B.A. from the College of William and Mary (Virginia, USA), where I completed a double-major in Government and Linguistics.
+I hold a B.A. at the College of William and Mary (Virginia, USA), where I completed a double-major in Government and Linguistics.
 After graduating, I attended the University of Oxford on a Rhodes Scholarship to read for an MPhil in Modern Middle Eastern Studies.

 For sporadic essays critiquing and reflecting on digital technology, sign up to my Critical Tech newsletter.